-NTS (Scotland) membership is slightly cheaper than the standard UK version (£102 annually / £8.50 per month for family 2 adults and up to 6 kids ).
+NTS (Scotland) membership is slightly cheaper than the standard UK version.
 You can see their rates and join on the NTS site.

 There is a reciprocal agreement between most of the trusts so you can get free or reduced entry worldwide.

 Is Scottish National Trust Best for Value?